evennia/evennia/docs/sphinx/source/wiki/Attributes.rst

    simply writes to memory, it doesn't hit the database at all.
 It should be said that with the speed and quality of hardware these days, this point is less likely to be of any big concern except for the most extreme of situations.
-The default database even runs in RAM if possible, alleviating the need to write to disk.
+Modern database systems cache data very efficiently for speed.
+Our default database even runs completely in RAM if possible, alleviating much of the need to write to disk during heavy loads.
 -  You *want* to loose your state when logging off.
 Maybe you are testing a buggy `Script <Scripts.html>`_ that does potentially harmful stuff to your character object.
 With non-persistent storage